Inquiry Question

 Oogenesis

 Oogenesis is the process of forming egg cells in the ovaries.
 As in human males, the regulation of oogenesis in human females is coordinated by hormones produced in the brain and the ovaries.
-The hormones produced by the female brain are similar to the ones produced by the male brain: GnRH is produced by the hypothalamus.
+The hormones produced by the female brain are similar to the ones made by the male brain: GnRH is produced by the hypothalamus.
 In turn, GnRH stimulates the production of LH and FSH in the anterior pituitary gland.

 In females, FSH and LH act on the ovaries.
 In response, the ovaries will recruit a follicle for maturation (the follicle is a structure that contains an egg cell).
 This period of follicular maturation is known as the follicular phase.
 Although each ovary has millions of immature follicles, only one will be recruited to develop a menstrual cycle.
-In addition to follicle recruitment, the ovaries will release two hormones: oestradiol and progesterone.
+In addition to follicle recruitment, the ovaries will release oestradiol and progesterone hormones.
 As the follicle matures, the concentration of these two hormones in the blood will continue to rise – oestradiol increases more rapidly than progesterone.
 One of the roles of oestradiol and progesterone is to increase the thickness of the epithelial lining of the uterus (endometrium).
 As a result, the endometrium also becomes vascularised (filled with blood vessels).
 This process prepares the uterus for implantation by the embryo.

 A few days after ovulation, the corpus luteum degenerates.
 As a result, the level of progesterone in the blood will fall.
 This triggers the next phase of the menstrual cycle in human females, called the menstrual phase.
 In this phase, the endometrium breaks down and is discharged through the vagina.
 This discharge is known as menstruation and signifies that pregnancy has not occurred.